Discover new opportunities and find your place at Temple.

 We know that part of the student experience is finding pathways toward growing and expanding your interests, reaching your goals, and meeting your peers.
 Temple is home to hundreds of student clubs and organizations that provide opportunities for you to join, lead, make friends and connect with the community.
 There is a group for everyone and every interest—artistic, athletic, educational, multicultural, musical, pre-professional, political, religious, service-oriented and more.
 And if we don’t have what you’re looking for, you can start it yourself by registering an organization.

-Explore some of the different types of student organizations we have to offer.
+Start exploring by taking a look around our Student Center—which is home to our student activities, clubs and organizations—or learn more about some of the different types of student organizations we have to offer.

 ARMY ROTC at Temple